MicrosoftDocs/win32-pr.it-it/desktop-src/AD/wm-adsprop-notify-change.md

 ## <a name="return-value"></a>Valore restituito

-Questo messaggio non restituisce alcun valore.
+Questo messaggio non ha alcun valore restituito.

 ## <a name="requirements"></a>Requisiti